Maintain Healthy, Youthful-looking SkinWith Orange Juice

 When your body doesn’t get what it needs, it adapts.
 And it copes the best way it knows how in order to keep you upright and on the move: it raises your stress hormone productions – cortisol, adrenaline, and the like.

-These stress horemones contribute directly to fat gain.
+These stress hormones contribute directly to fat gain.

 But guess what?
 Fresh orange juice is anti-inflammatory and promotes positive metabolic affects, even after high saturated-fat meals.
 For example, a study in 2013 concludes “orange juice could be a dietary feature for prevention and treatment of chronic diseases . . .”